alrevuelta/SEN10724/README.md

 ```
 Its important to bear in mind that we are dealing with three different hardware components that are in the same board, using I2C protocol to communicate with them, so each one has its own address and its own registers.
 If you are interested in this, you can check both the datasheets and the `SEN10724.h`file, which has all the constants taken from the documentation of each sensor.

 Next step is to initialize each component with different parameters.
 Depending on the component, we will need to set different ones.
 The accelerometer needs the sampling frequency and the scale.
 The gyroscope the sampling frequency, low pass configuration, clock and rate divider.
-Finally, the magnetometer needs the range, the measurement modea and the datarate.
+Finally, the magnetometer needs the range, the measurement mode and the datarate.
 This configuration is done as follows:

 For the accelerometer
 ```cpp